chengwenxi/iris-community/test.md

 separating fee token from staking token is explained in \[CTM\].

-Supporting variety of whitelisted fee tokens is a very innovative design from Cosmos and provides better experience for both validators as well as users.
-In Cosmos, for network fee token, each validator has a config file defines his personal weighting of how much they value each fee token.
+Supporting variety of whitelisted fee tokens is a very innovative design from Cosmos and it provides better experience for both validators as well as users.
+In Cosmos, for `network fee token`, each validator has a config file defines his personal weighting of how much they value each fee token.
 Validator can run a separate cron job to update the config file based on validator preferred live market data or maybe just use a default config value.

-For the service fee token design, similarly multi-token model is supported, the service provider has the freedom to charge the service through his preferred token on whitelist or simply using the iGas.
+For the `service fee token` design, similarly multi-token model is supported, the service provider has the freedom to charge the service through his preferred token on whitelist or simply using the `iGas`.
-Generation of iGas will help bootstrapping the service binding and consumption.
-When service provider binds a service, iGas deposits need to be escrowed.
+Generation of `iGas` will help bootstrapping the service binding and consumption.
+When service provider binds a service, `iGas` deposits need to be escrowed.
 The deposit might be slashed as punishment if service provider conducts bad behaviors.
-Detailed design of iGas token economics will be released in future technical yellow papers.
+Detailed design of `iGas` token economics will be released in future technical yellow papers.

 To help IRIS network validators and service providers to mitigating the